We recommend the following tips for ways to revitalise relationships and increase your level of intimacy with others.

 Working with projections brings those “reminders” into our own awareness, where we can see how they inform the way we are in relationships.
 Working with them can loosen the grip these projections have on us and our relationships.

 8: Don’t Overgeneralise or Catastrophise

-This Issue is damaging in that it pushes the other person away.
-They may decide that what they’re already doing (or trying to do) for the relationship is not noticed or is of no use at all.
+This issue is damaging in that it pushes the other person away.
+They may decide that what they’re already doing (or trying to do) for the relationship is not being noticed or is of no use at all.
 They may find it very unfair.
 They may stop trying so hard in the relationship.

 It’s another of the dances that we do in relationship: the person doing the overgeneralising may in fact be asking for more intimacy, but doesn’t realise they are.
-Relationship Counselling can help them explore other ways of asking for what they want, that don’t push their partner away.
+Couples Counselling can help them explore other ways of asking for what they want, that don’t push their partner away.

 9: Don’t Sit On the Fence